2022 Duluth Tall Ships returning

 - CHRISTMAS LIGHTS VILLAGE

-On Thursday we enjoyed watching the Parade of Sails.
+On Thursday we enjoyed watching the Parade of Sails (see the parade).
 We got there early to reserve space out the end of the breakwater so we'd have a "front row" seat for the parade.
 While dark clouds were on the horizon, the day remained sunny and a comfortable 70's temperature.
 The wait was worth it.

 On Friday, we had purchased tickets for dockside tours.
 The day started out quite cool with rain but fortunately it let up in time for the tours.
 We had wanted to tour the SS Sørlandet but despite the rain the waiting line had grown to two hours by the time we arrived.
 So we choose our next favorite ship, the US Brig Niagara, a replica of a Baltimore Clipper style tall ship of the same name that fought in the War of 1812.
 After that tour we got in line to tour The Peacemaker, an unusual looking tall ship that has an equally unusual ownership and mission.